noamlevy81/NeMo-Guardrails/docs/user_guides/community/auto-align.md

 ```

 Specify the groundness endpoint the parameters section of autoalign's config.
-Then, you have to call the corresponding subflows for factcheck guardrails.
+Then, you have to call the corresponding subflows for groundness guardrails.

-In the guardrails config for factcheck you can toggle "verify_response" flag
+In the guardrails config for groundness check you can toggle "verify_response" flag
 which will enable(true) / disable (false) additional processing of LLM Response.
 This processing ensures that only relevant LLM responses undergo fact-checking
 and responses like greetings ('Hi', 'Hello' etc.) do not go through fact-checking